 There are a number of fee scholarships available for entrants to the Master of Education in Autism each year.

 Graduates of two DCU accredited postgraduate qualifications may be considered to enter the 2nd year of the MEdA.
 These are Graduate Certificate in the Education of Pupils on the Autism Spectrum (GCEAS) and the Graduate Diploma in Inclusive Education, Learning Support and Special Education (GDILS).
-The first intake for second year will be in September 2020.

 Aims of the programme